CactuseSecurity/firewall-orchestrator/README.md

        cat .ssh/id_rsa.pub >>.ssh/authorized_keys
        chmod 600 .ssh/authorized_keys

-2) if not already configured, add your current user to sudo group:
+2) if not already configured, add your current user to sudo group (make sure to activate this change by starting new shell or even rebooting):

        usermod -a -G sudo <your username>